Complexity of Quantum Trajectories: Introduction

 Ergodic and integrable dynamics both give rise to characteristic signatures in the spectrum of the time-evolution operator.
 For isolated quantum systems, the famous Bohigas-Giannoni-Schmidt and Berry-Tabor conjectures connect the regularity of the dynamics to the spectral statistics of the Hamiltonian: systems with a chaotic semiclassical limit are associated to eigenvalue distributions that follow random matrix theory statistics, while integrable models follow Poisson statistics \cite{Berry1977, Bohigas1984}.
 The extension of this correspondence to open quantum maps has become known as the Grobe-Haake-Sommers (GHS) conjecture, suggesting that classically chaotic maps should arise from a Lindbladian whose complex eigenvalues follow the non-Hermitian Ginibre ensembles \cite{Grobe1988, Grobe1989}.
 The picture turned out to be richer.
-Indeed, it was later found that dissipative quantum chaos, as characterized by the spectral statistics (i.e. the non-Hermitian Ginibre ensemble), could appear even in the presence of classically regular behavior~\cite{Ferrari2025, Villasenor2024}.
-In this manuscript, we provide a further example of this phenomenon.
+Indeed, it was later found that dissipative quantum chaos, as characterized by spectral statistics (i.e. the non-Hermitian Ginibre ensemble), could appear even in the presence of classically regular behavior~\cite{Ferrari2025, Villasenor2024}.
+In this manuscript, we provide a new example of this phenomenon considering an autonomous quantum top, that, notably, would be integrable both classically and without dissipation~\cite{Haake1987, Ribeiro2019}.
 The analysis of the spectrum of the Lindbladian was also performed in several different models without a semiclassical limit~\cite{Akemann2019, Hamazaki_2019, Hamazaki_2020, Sà2020, Sà2021}.
 For dissipative systems, genuinely quantum dynamical distinctions between chaotic and regular motion have been elusive.
 This is because the density matrix ultimately relaxes to a steady state determined solely by the dominant eigenvalue of the Lindbladian, which makes it largely insensitive to the detailed structure of the spectrum.
 While the Grobe–Haake–Sommers (GHS) conjecture identifies chaos through the spectral properties of the Lindbladian, such spectral signatures do not necessarily manifest in the long-time evolution of observables.
 Consequently, any signatures of dissipative chaos can typically be observed only during the transient dynamics, before the system reaches its steady state \cite{Grobe1987, Yoshimura2024, Ferrari2025, Bergamasco2023, Garcia2024}.

 In this work we take a different route to characterizing ergodic and non-ergodic behavior in open quantum systems: we take inspiration from classical dynamics, where (non)ergodicity is directly observable in the structure of phase space trajectories, for example through Lyapunov sensitivity or the emergence of fractal attractors in driven-dissipative models~\cite{Strogatz2015, Wiggins2003}. {In the quantum setting, this analogy is generally approximate: it can be formalized through semiclassical phase-space representations, which allow one to capture signatures reminiscent of classical chaos.
 However, these features may be smoothed out or altered by genuine quantum effects, small system sizes, or strong dissipation.}